Send and receive mail in prison

 Prisoners can receive and send approved letters and parcels while serving their sentence.

 Records of all prisoner mail is kept on a database and any cash, cheques, money orders or stamps are recorded on the prisoner’s trust account.

-Under the law, all mail that is sent and received is read and censored, except privileged mail and other exemption.
+Under the law, all mail that is sent and received is read and censored, except protected or legal mail and other exemptions.
 Read the law.